-Brands, Take Note: BeautyCon Has Cracked The “Pivotal Generation”
+Brands, Take Note: Beautycon Has Cracked The “Pivotal Generation”

-Through a mixed of media, makeup, influencers, and events that blend together all of the above, BeautyCon has tapped into consumers in a meaningful way.

-Every year, BeautyCon’s New York event brings tens of thousands of thrilled makeup obsessives to see their beloved Youtube influencers up close and personal.
-Over the past four years, BeautyCon has grown from a more typical conference to this year’s full-blown festival at Brooklyn Cruise Terminal, which had more than 75,000 square feet of panels, meet-ups, and art installations, and featured brands like Revlon, NYX, and L’Oreal Paris.
+Every year, Beautycon’s New York event brings tens of thousands of thrilled makeup obsessives to see their beloved Youtube influencers up close and personal.
+Over the past four years, Beautycon has grown from a more typical conference to this year’s full-blown festival at Brooklyn Cruise Terminal, which had more than 75,000 square feet of panels, meet-ups, and art installations, and featured brands like Revlon, NYX, and L’Oreal Paris.

-The event was in many ways the perfect encapsulation of what BeautyCon calls the “Pivotal Generation”–that mix of young millennials and older Gen Z-ers.
-“It’s a really sweet spot for a very hyper-engaged consumer,” says Moj Mahdara, BeautyCon’s CEO.
+The event was in many ways the perfect encapsulation of what Beautycon calls the “Pivotal Generation”–that mix of young millennials and older Gen Z-ers.
+“It’s a really sweet spot for a very hyper-engaged consumer,” says Moj Mahdara, Beautycon’s CEO.

-BeautyCon the company has been able to tap into that generation through a three-tiered approach that includes subscription makeup box Ipsy; the BeautyCon festivals that occur in multiple U.S. cities each year; and BeautyCon Digital, a platform for beauty-centric video and articles.
-All that content generates data, which BeautyCon then uses in its brand partnerships through its consulting and analytics arm, aptly named FOMO.
-So far, BeautyCon has worked with Revlon, Nike, and Unilever as it provides solutions for expansion.
+Beautycon the company has been able to tap into that generation through a three-tiered approach that includes subscription makeup box à la Ipsy; the Beautycon festivals that occur in multiple U.S. cities each year; and Beautycon Digital, a platform for beauty-centric video and articles.
+All that content generates data, which Beautycon then uses in its brand partnerships through its consulting and analytics arm, aptly named FOMO.
+So far, Beautycon has worked with the likes of Revlon and Nike, as it provides solutions for expansion.

-“It really just came out of brands needing to take learnings from BeautyCon and apply it to every other piece of their business,” Mahdara says.
+“It really just came out of brands needing to take learnings from Beautycon and apply it to every other piece of their business,” Mahdara says.
 “At the end of the day, these larger legacy brands have to innovate and iterate.
 There’s only so many acquisitions they can make for $1 or $2 billion at a time.
 At some point they have to bring the best practices of companies like Lime Crime or Kylie Cosmetics or NYX and bring those learnings into Estée Lauder, L’Oreal, [or] P&G.”

 Related: How Beautycon Stars Are Leading Conversations About Diversity